lslguru/easy-gacha/README.markdown

 # HEY YOU! / Directions / Instructions / Getting Started / Start Here #

+1. Drop some inventory into a prim.
-Drop the script in an object.
+2. Drop the "Easy Gacha" script into the same prim.

-You'll see the following things happen:
+3. You'll see the following things happen:

-* Hover-text will appear telling you it needs to be configured
+4. Hover-text will appear telling you it needs to be configured
-* A configuration URL will be sent directly to only you (the owner)
+5. A configuration URL will be sent directly to only you (the owner)

-Click the link, and have fun!
+6. Click the link, and have fun!

 --------------------------------------------------------------------------------